Tahiti Travel Guide

 Because of increasing tribal warfare, the beach settlements were abandoned, probably in the 17th or 18th century.
 The inhabitants retreated to heavily fortified hilltop settlements inland.

 The numerous wars and probably also the overexploitation of natural resources may have drastically reduced the population even before the arrival of the Europeans.
+Check out this detailed guide about French Polynesia’s history.

 From southeast to northwest, the Austral Islands form a chain of seven islands.
 They’re the result of a hotspot beneath the still-active McDonald Seamount, which rises to about 40 meters below sea level southeast of the Austral Islands today.